A Small Town in Germany: Plot summary

 The novel is set in the late 1960s, in Bonn, the capital of West Germany.
-Great Britain is hoping to gain support from the West German government in a bid to enter the European common market.
-From London, Alan Turner, an official from the British Foreign Office, arrives to investigate the disappearance of Leo Harting, a minor British Embassy officer; moreover, secret files have disappeared with him.
+The UK is hoping to gain support from the West German government in a bid to enter the European common market.
+From London, Alan Turner, an official from the British Foreign Office, arrives to investigate the disappearance of minor British Embassy officer Leo Harting, along with a number of secret files.
 The embassy's head of Chancery, Rawley Bradfield, is hostile to Turner's investigation.
 Despite that, he is dinner party host to Turner and Ludwig Siebkron, head of the German Interior Ministry; the latter is close to industrialist Klaus Karfeld, who is successfully building a new nationalist political movement which is anti-British and anti-Western European, and which seeks to turn West Germany away from Western Europe and bring it closer to Communist Eastern Europe.
 Great Britain's diplomatic mission perceives growing support for Karfeld's movement as a threat to obtaining support for Britain's entry into the Common Market.

 Initially, Turner suspects Harting is a spy, probably working for a Communist government.
 He comes to discover that Harting had once been a war crime investigator in Germany and he has been secretly using Chancery resources to continue investigating Karfeld's career as the war-time administrator of a Nazi laboratory that poisoned 31 half-Jews, crimes for which Karfeld had been investigated but for which he escaped responsibility.
-Harting is, in fact, hiding from Siebkron, who is aware of Karfeld's crimes and seeks to protect him from being exposed.
+Harting is, in fact, hiding from Bradfield, who is aware of Karfeld's crimes and seeks to protect him from being exposed as Britain plans to use the file Harting escaped with to blackmail Karfeld.
 To Turner's chagrin, Bradfield is unsympathetic to Harting's circumstances and uninterested in protecting him because he considers him a criminal and a political embarrassment.

 Turner discovers that Harting recently learned Karfeld is immune from prosecution due to the statute of limitations.
-Turner deduces that a violent incident at a recent Karfeld rally, in which a mob stormed a British library and fatally assaulted the female librarian- revealed to be Harting's ex-girlfriend- occurred because Harting had attempted to shoot Karfeld from a window of the library.
+Turner deduces that a violent incident at a recent Karfeld rally, in which a mob stormed a British library and fatally assaulted the female librarian—revealed to be Harting's ex-girlfriend—occurred because Harting had attempted to shoot Karfeld from a window of the library.
 Turner believes Harting may try again to assassinate Karfeld at his next rally, which Turner and Bradfield attend.

 The novel ends with Karfeld addressing the rally and delivering an anti-Western European, Nazi-apologist speech until violence erupts between his supporters and a group of socialist counter-protestors.
 In the ensuing chaos, Harting attempts to shoot Karfeld but misses; Karfeld's supporters kill him as Turner rushes to his aid.
 As Turner watches helplessly, they search his body for the last pieces of incriminating evidence against Karfeld.